 If you haven’t dealt with it, then consider yourself blessed.

-Since this website is basically a keepsake for my kids to read in the future (hopefully a future that is cancer-free), I’m going to wrap this up by saying something to them:
+This website is basically a keepsake for my kids to read in the future.
+Hopefully a future that is cancer-free).
+I’m going to wrap this up by saying something to them:

 B and J, your grandma loved you guys more than anything in the world.
 Even though you didn’t get to spend a lot of years with her, the moments that she spent with you meant everything to her.

 Peace out y’all.